Faucherie/AgileCurrencyProject_midterm/Final Report/agileCurrencyProjectReportMidterm.md

 The widespread mobile internet and smartphone penetration in Azerbaijan provide a strong foundation for the adoption of the currency exchange application.
 The ongoing digital transformation and government support for tech initiatives create an enabling environment for the app's development and integration.
 However, rural connectivity challenges and cybersecurity risks must be addressed to ensure equitable access and user trust.
 Implementing strong geolocation data protection measures could mitigate these concerns.
 References

+#### 5.3.6.
+Environmental Factors

+Environmental factors play a lesser but still relevant role in the development of a digital platform like the Baku Currency Exchange Rate Finder.
+While the direct environmental impact of the application is minimal, there are significant considerations regarding transportation and tourism trends.

+The app's geolocation feature, which guides users to nearby exchange offices, could encourage efficient travel routes, minimizing unnecessary trips and thereby reducing carbon emissions.
+This aligns with broader goals of sustainable urban mobility, as highlighted in studies on geolocation and its role in reducing carbon footprints [23].
+However, this benefit is contingent on the app's accuracy and real-time updates.

+A growing focus on sustainability in tourism is evident globally, including in Azerbaijan, where efforts are being made to adapt tourism practices to environmental concerns [24].
+According to the World Tourism Organization (UNWTO), eco-conscious tourism has seen a sharp rise in interest, with travelers actively seeking sustainable services and solutions [25].
+Tourists are increasingly prioritizing eco-conscious services and destinations, and the app's digital-first, paperless approach contributes to reducing environmental waste [26].
+Positioning the app as an environmentally responsible solution could enhance its appeal to eco-conscious users.

+Additionally, climate risks such as floods, heatwaves, or other extreme weather events may affect travel patterns and the reliability of banking infrastructure.
+These events could disrupt user access to physical exchange offices or banking services [27], underscoring the importance of providing real-time updates to adapt to changing conditions.

+#### 5.3.7.
+Legal Factors

+Developing a currency exchange application in Azerbaijan requires adherence to several legal frameworks and considerations:

+Azerbaijan’s Law on Legal Protection of Compilations of Data governs the use of publicly available data, including web scraping.
+Unauthorized scraping of data from bank websites or currency exchange platforms could potentially infringe on intellectual property rights.
+If proprietary or sensitive data is collected without explicit permission, it may lead to legal challenges.
+Therefore, the project should prioritize obtaining explicit permissions or licenses from banks and data providers for data usage [28].

+Analysis of one of the Bank’s policies reveals that although there is no explicit prohibition of the data scrapping, however generally they prohibit use of the information from their websites [29].
+Despite that majority of other banks located in Baku do not expose Terms of Service or Data Privacy policies in English, data scrapping (such as currency rates, branch addresses etc.) legality then is uncertain, and still poses legal risks.

+Additionally, the application must ensure it does not inadvertently facilitate unregulated financial transactions, which may contravene laws governing financial services.
+While the app itself does not handle transactions, its role in connecting users to banks requires clarity in disclaimers and operational transparency.
+Implications

+#### 5.3.7.1.
+Implications

+To mitigate risks:

+Obtain explicit permissions for scraping or accessing bank data to avoid intellectual property violations.

+Exclude any suggestion of provision of financial services by our app.
+If necessary, include disclaimers clearly stating the app’s role as an informational tool, not a financial service provider, to limit liability.

+Prioritize user consent and data protection measures to comply with personal data laws and safeguard user trust.

 ## 6. References